AgilityPortal Insight Blog

 A lot of business owners simply assume that their employees know what to do when it comes to protecting data.
 However, this is not always the case.

 You would be surprised by how many people are using simple, easy-to-guess passwords.
 A lot of people also use the same password for all of their accounts, meaning that if a hacker were to guess your employee's password for their email or an online shopping account, they could effectively get access to everything, including your employee's credentials to enter your business network.
+In addition to password management, controlling access to portable storage devices such as USBs is critical.
+According to CurrentWare, their device control solution, AccessPatrol, allows businesses to block unauthorized use of USBs and other peripherals, significantly reducing the risk of data breaches through physical devices.

 This is why it is critical to make sure that all of your employees receive basic cybersecurity training at the minimum.
 They should learn about data access, how to choose a secure password, and all of the other safety measures that are required to protect data.